fzingg/hyperloop-showcase/README.md

 Congratulations you are setup and ready to begin adding javascript packages to your application.

 ## Working with native React components

 It is time to reap some of the rewards from all the hard work above.
-We have everything setup so we can easily add front end components and work with them in Reactrb.
+We have everything setup so we can easily add front end components and work with them in **HyperReact**.
 Lets jump in and add a native React component that plays a video.

 [We are going to use Pete Cook's React rplayr](https://github.com/CookPete/rplayr)